 Earlier this year the watchmaking brand that’s especially popular among the military and law enforcement community, as well as among millions of enthusiasts, has released a special edition of its Navy SEALs 3000 diver.
 Called Luminox Navy SEALs 3000 Limited Edition Red Cross Japan Tsunami Aid (Ref.
 A.3007.JTAF), the watch was presented with its dial painted in the distinctive white and red color scheme of the Japanese national flag.
 The occasion is sort of obvious: half a year ago, Japan was hit with a devastating tsunami that, besides taking many human lives, also destroyed the infamous Fukushima Daiichi Nuclear Power Plant.
-Even despite the morbid aura about this new timekeeper, it still would be nice to have this special edition watch in my collection.
+Even despite the morbid aura about this new timekeeper, it still would be nice to have this special edition model in any collection.

 Besides the new dial, there are no differences between the original and this limited edition model.
 Or, at least, I couldn’t spot one, but that’s sort of unlikely since the price difference between the two seems to negligible and I don’t really think the Luminox would go into the trouble of modifying the case, strap or, least probable, changing the movement for a higher-grade one (they, as usual don’t say a word about the mechanism, but it must be some Ronda quartz caliber as in their many other quartz-powered watches.)

 The watch still sports lightweight and corrosion-resistant polyurethane material that was used to mold its chunky, rugged body, the simplistic strap with the inevitable Luminox logo and the unidirectional rotating bezel with the usual diving scale.

 The dial of the Navy SEALs 3000 Japan Edition is protected from the elements with a so-called “sapphire-coated-mineral crystal.”

 Being in fact a mineral glass with a thin film of sapphire on its outer surface, the material is supposed to bring you the better of two worlds: while the glass is still difficult to shutter, it is also more difficult to scratch thanks to the layer of synthetic sapphire.

 However, it must be noted that the outer layer tends to gradually wear off (and this is especially true for a beater, which it is,) thus making the crystal look ugly.